 The Dishes Can Wait

-There are a few reason why this doesn’t work out in the real world.
+There is a few reason why this doesn’t work out in the real world.

 Other mothers are quite happy to let the dishes wait, but the fact of the matter is, they’ve been waiting for so long that it’s impossible to find anything clean.
 Your house is verging on a biological hazard and when you want to eat you have to trawl through the piles of dishes and wash a crusty spoon before you can scoop some leftovers out of the tub.